Fuel your future

 The training is focused around key sectors and is designed for anyone looking to upskill whether you are new to the job market or already in work.

-It is a joint initiative between several colleges in the region, including Pembrokeshire College, and is part-funded through the Skills and Talent fund, supported by the Swansea Bay City Deal and the Regional Learning and Skills Partnership.
+It is a joint initiative between several colleges in the region, including Pembrokeshire College.
+The Skills for the Workplace project is part funded by the Skills and Talent Programme through the Regional Learning & Skills Partnership and Swansea Bay City Deal.

 It offers subsidised training on course’s which fall within these priority sectors: